DUNE/computing-training-basics-short/setup.md

 If you do not have any FNAL accounts yet, go through this form: [https://get-connected.fnal.gov/users/access/][get-connected-user-access]

 **STEP 3**: Kerberos business -->
-If you already are a kerberos-aficionado, go to the next section.
+If you already are a Kerberos aficionado, go to the next section.
 If not, we give you a little tour of it below.

 **What is it?** Kerberos is a computer-network authentication protocol that works on the basis of tickets.